-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 3.2 What are the procedural requirements for making a claim?

-On the occurrence of an insured event (eg, the death of an insured party, loss or fire), the insured or his or her beneficiary is entitled to notify the insured and claim payment by providing relevant evidence of the insured event, such as:
+On the occurrence of an insured event (eg, the death of an insured party, loss or fire), the insured or their beneficiary is entitled to notify the insured and claim payment by providing relevant evidence of the insured event, such as:

 - photographs;